hackthepeople/meetup-guide/organizers-handbook.md

 Use the following email template as a base and feel free to add in some personal flair!
 Once you find a location and things go well you’ll be able to use that location each month.

-_Hi,
+_"Hi,_

-Hack The People <insert chapter name> (http://hackthepeople.org or meetup url)  is looking for a space to hold a once a month weeknight meetup event.
+_Hack The People <insert chapter name> (http://hackthepeople.org or meetup url)  is looking for a space to hold a once a month weeknight meetup event.
 We’re an organization that’s dedicated to encouraging diversity and fostering mentorship in technology.
 The meetup will be approximately 2 hrs long, in the evening and around 15 people will attend.
-The meetup consists of a key note speaker (10 - 15 min talk), a round of lightning talks, and a round table discussion focussing on mentorship in tech.
+The meetup consists of a key note speaker (10 - 15 min talk), a round of lightning talks, and a round table discussion focussing on mentorship in tech._

-We would be bringing 15 people to your business that would be exposed to your company, tweet about how awesome your company is, checkin, and in general show you much love!
+_We would be bringing 15 people to your business that would be exposed to your company, tweet about how awesome your company is, checkin, and in general show you much love!_

-Please let me know if your company is interested in hosting one of our meetups.
+_Please let me know if your company is interested in hosting one of our meetups._

-Thank you for your time!_
+_Thank you for your time!"_

 ### Checklist